weezel/macvendor/README.md

 vendors file.
 CURL lib was chosen since it's well written, BSD licensed and actively developed.

+# Dependencies
+	* libcurl-dev
+	* (maybe) libbsd-dev

 # Install
 Curl developer libraries are needed and therefore those should be present.
-In Debian based system system check can be done with the following command:
+In Debian based system, check can be done with the following command:

 	dpkg -l |grep -i libcurl |grep dev

 If if returns nothing, your system likely lacks support.
-In Ubuntu 11.04 functionality can be achiewed this way:
+In Ubuntu 11.04 functionality can be achieved this way:

 	sudo apt-get install libcurl4-gnutls-dev